dev-cycles/contextive/docs/adr/0007-release-strategy.md

 Any commits to a dedicated `release` branch will initiate a release process

 * Good, many commits can accumulate on `main` before being released, so the release cadence can be more measured than the commit cadence
-* Bad, because a human still needs to decide when to merge to `release`, or extra automation is required to trigger a merge to `release` at a given time
+* Bad, because releases may be inconsistent
+* Bad, because extra effort spent determining the need for a release and initiating a release
+* Bad, because the release effort is higher - merge from `main` to `release` and then back from `release` to `main` to keep release tags in `main`'s history

 ### Release Process